The Treachery of a Self-Made King: Amalickiah

 Of all the kings of all the people of the Lamanites, I am satisfied that Amalickiah was the most ruthless and ambitious!
-With an alien culture to tyranny, his reign of ambition started in the free society and government he rejected for absolute power.
+Coming from a culture alien to tyranny, his reign of ambition started in the free society and government he rejected for absolute power.
 I would assume that he thought that somehow he was destined for greater things than to have an equal voice to citizens in a nation full of sheep, the Nephites.
 As with any great ambition, or goal to accomplish it takes a man of vision with an unyielding supply of determination to win the day--exactly what Amalickiah would do by any means necessary!

 The Influence of Amalickiah

 There began to be a great political movement among the Nephites after the departure of Alma the Younger following his expropriation of ecclesiastical responsibility of the Church of Christ to his son Helaman.
 Captain Moroni had just led a winning conquest against the enemies of the state, the Lamanites, which sent them scampering back to their own territories in disgrace as Helaman, exercising his new ministerial powers, was in the process of regulating the church in Zarahemla.

 Alma had been a force among the Nephites for good with his missionary efforts.
 His influence was substantial being that he was the Chief Judge (similar to a US Supreme Court Justice with executive powers) of the nation for many years and the leader of the church.
 With him gone, it was the perfect opportunity for enterprising people to usurp authority over the people.

 Amalickiah took this opportunity of changes and shifting among his people to exercise his religious and political rights, with many of his supporters, by leaving the Church of Christ.
 The record does not explicitly mention that Amalickiah was a member of the church; nevertheless, it is likely that he was a member owing to the record stating he recruited many followers from the church.